omarsaad98/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /Chapter 8.md

 “Huh?”

-“Tsk, you still don’t get it”, he raised his hammer again.
+“Tsk, you still don’t get it.”
+He raised his hammer again.

 I don’t get it, do I really deserve this?
+Why do I deserve this?
 I just wanted to have a normal life.

-My voice filled the room as my middle finger got crushed.
+My shriek filled the room as my middle finger got crushed.

+The hammer clattered to the floor.
 “That should be enough.”

-The hammer clattered to the floor.
+He went to the wall.

-I saw the sight of a knife.
 I want to see Victoria.
+He picked up a knife.
 I want to taste her cooking again.
+He took a step closer.
 I want her to give me a hug again.

 “Mom…” I really don’t want to die.

-“Don’t you worry, she will visit you soon.”
-He raised his knife.
+“Don’t you worry”, he raised his knife, “you will be able to meet her soon”

-I’m sorry mom, I can’t stop crying.
+I’m sorry mom.
+I can’t stop crying.
+I promise I will stop.
 Please forgive me.

-The knife flew towards my neck.
-I felt nothing as it grazed my neck.
-A thud sounded from the floor.
-Through my tear-filled eyes I saw the knife laying there, the hand still gripping it.
+The knife flew towards my neck stabbing into it.
+I felt nothing.

+A thud sounded from below my tied legs.
+Wrenching open my teary eyes, I saw the knife laying there, the hand still gripping it.

 “You bastard\!”

-My torturer got sent flying into the wall by a swift kick.
-Gale was standing there holding a sword.
-My dad was here.
+He flew across the room into the wall.
+Gale was standing there sword in hand.
+My dad had arrived.

 “You dare touch my daughter\!”
-The blade flew elegantly through the air, slicing off another hand.
+The blade flew through the air, slicing off another hand.
+It didn’t even leave a shadow.

-“Ahh\!
-My hands\!”
+He let out a pained roar.
+“My hands\!”

 “Shut your mouth\!”
-His face flew backwards, a few teeth hit the ground.
+His head flew backwards, a few teeth hit the ground.

 “S-shtop\!”